Ion Overman

-Ion Overman (born November 9, 1976) is an American actress, known for her roles on television, such as Gabriella Garza in Port Charles (2000–2002), Candace Jewell in The L Word (2004–2005), Detective Sam Blair in Ghost Whisperer (2008–2010) and Detective Elena Ruiz in Wisdom of the Crowd (2017–2018).
+Ion Overman is an American actress, known for her roles on television, such as Gabriella Garza in Port Charles (2000–2002), Candace Jewell in The L Word (2004–2005), Detective Sam Blair in Ghost Whisperer (2008–2010) and Detective Elena Ruiz in Wisdom of the Crowd (2017–2018).

 Early life

 Overman was born in Los Angeles, California.
-Overman's mother is African-American and her father is of English heritage from the United Kingdom.
+Overman's mother is black and her father is white of English heritage from the United Kingdom.
 At the age of thirteen, she made her debut at the Chip Fields Repertory Theater.
 She graduated from University of California, Los Angeles and landed her first agent in 1993.

 Career

 Overman made her acting debut in the 1995 movie The Walking Dead.
 In 2000, she was cast as Gabriela Garza in the ABC daytime soap opera General Hospital, a character who also appeared in the General Hospital spinoff Port Charles.
 She left the role in 2002.
-She later went to appear in an guest starring roles on the number of prime time television series, include Strong Medicine, The Drew Carey Show and CSI: Crime Scene Investigation.
+She later went to appear in a guest starring roles on the number of prime time television series, include Strong Medicine, The Drew Carey Show and CSI: Crime Scene Investigation.
 From 2004 to 2005, she had a recurring role as Candace Jewell in the Showtime drama series The L Word.